cliosight/Docs/README.md

 ```

 ## File upload <a name="file"></a>
-A form can be a way to attach files associated with an entity.
-A text, image, video or any other type of file uploaded through a form will be stored in the cloud storage such that a URL can be used to access that resource.
+A form can be used to attach files associated with an entity in a database.
+A text file, image, video or any other type of file uploaded through a form will be stored in the cloud storage such that it is accessible through a URL.
+It is possible to restrict the file type and size by mentioning about the same in the form definition.

 ## User Permissions and Access Control <a name="acl"></a>
 Cliosight ensures that each component created within its platform incorporates fine-grained access control.
 Administrators can grant specific permissions to users, enabling controlled actions such as data upload, viewing, and editing.
 An example of this control is restricting access to datasets and reports based on the geographic location of users.
+Executing CRUD operations on the database tables directly is also a restricted action.
 Furthermore, administrators can designate users with the ability to create and execute triggers and workflows.
 This functionality proves especially useful in CRM operations like geographically targeted online marketing campaigns.
 Additionally, the same access restrictions apply to files stored in cloud storage.
-As for trial accounts, they are allocated a limited capacity for database and file storage with public access to files.
-In the current version, only forms can have public access.
-Reports and dashboards will require login for all actions.

 ## A Relational Database Example <a name="example"></a>
 Let's explore the database design for corporate meetings.
 A **meeting** in our design can be categorized as either an **interview** or a **consultation**.
 It can be sent to individuals or a **group** of individuals whose **contact** information is already stored in the database.
 Additionally, existing contacts can be explicitly added to a meeting.
-It's important to note that meetings, groups, and contacts can be edited at any time.
+It is important to note that meetings, groups, and contacts can be edited at any time.
 To accurately track the individuals invited to a meeting, we need a direct association between the meeting and a contact.
 This is necessary because a group may be edited after a meeting has already taken place.
 Conversely, if a contact is added or removed from a group in a meeting, after the meeting is scheduled (created) but before the start time, the table linking the meeting and contact must be updated accordingly.
 Furthermore, when such changes occur, a meeting invite or cancellation email should be sent to the contact's email address.
 Similar notifications regarding meeting scheduling, updates, and cancellations need to be sent to all participants.
 Achieving this scenario requires use of SQL triggers and scheduled jobs so that our system can handle the dynamic nature of meeting invitations, updates, and cancellations.

 Similarly, other important considerations or enhancements may include: